PyGithub/PyGithub/doc/openapi.rst

 Create a PyGithub class from an OpenAPI schema
 ----------------------------------------------

-New PyGithub classes returned other PyGithub classes' attributes can be created by applying the schemas of the latter class via ``scripts/openapi.py apply --new-schemas create-class …``.
+New PyGithub classes returned by other PyGithub classes' attributes can be created by applying the schemas of the latter class via ``scripts/openapi.py apply --new-schemas create-class …``.
 See :ref:`apply-schemas` for details.

 New PyGithub classes returned by other PyGithub classes' methods can be created based on the Github REST API path